 Why did the Han become hostile to the Qiang?
 It is, I think, most probable, and even obvious, that the Han grew hostile to the Qiang because the Lesser Yue-Ji were now 'refugees' in the Qiang dominion, and, together with the Qiang, made for an imposing concentration of Han enemies too close to Han territory.
 The Han could hardly, therefore, remain at ease and allow the Lesser Yue-Ji to live at peace among the Qiang, and thus could not confront the one without confronting the other.
-In other words, the Han could have had no choice but to confront the Lesser Yue-Ji, and therefore the Qiang, and thus confront both at one and the same time.
+In other words, the Han could have had no choice but to confront both at one and the same time.
 The Han may, of course, have been belligerent toward the Qiang before the arrival of the Lesser Yue-Ji among them; but any belligerence the Han may have directed at the Qiang before the Lesser Yue-Ji arrived, could not, it seems, have already escalated into serious armed conflict, or to the situation that provoked the Qiang to migrate to Tibet.
+Otherwise, the Lesser Yue-Ji would not have sought refuge among the Qiang; for no one seeks refuge among a people at war.
+It must have been, therefore, the settling of the Lesser Yue-Ji among the Qiang that instigated the confrontation with the Han.
+The migration of the Qiang to Tibet, then, must have taken place after the Lesser Yue-Ji had settled among them.

-&lt;sup>21 Shuo Shi, Ethnic flows in the Tibetan-Yi corridor throughout history, Int. j. anthropol. ethnol.
+22 Shuo Shi, Ethnic flows in the Tibetan-Yi corridor throughout history, Int. j. anthropol. ethnol.
 2, 2 (2018). https://doi.org/10.1186/s41257-018-0009-z.